wnsrl970219/SEA-ME-warm-up/Module00/Exercise01/README.md

-1. function input by reference
+1. function argument: Pass by reference